 While sanctions are not a silver bullet, properly targeted, they might yet succeed in pressuring the regime to change its ways.
 Cutting off banks inside Syria and in other parts of the world that are helping the Assad regime gas its people and circumvent the already existing international sanctions regime, which includes an asset freeze, travels bans and oil restrictions, should be a top priority for legislators on both sides of the Atlantic.
-This type of effort can have measurable policy impact for a simple reason: the Assad government needs money.
-Without hard currency and access to the international market, the regime will find it far more difficult to fund its part in the civil war and its ability to purchase Russian-made weapons will be limited.
+This type of effort can have measurable impact for a simple reason: the Assad government needs money.
+Without hard currency and access to the international market, the regime will find it far more difficult to fund its military and its ability to purchase Russian weapons will be limited.

-Syria has twenty-four financial institutions, many of them with correspondent banking relationships in Europe, Asia and the Gulf.
-The symbiotic relationship between the Syrian government and its banking sector enables the regime to maintain access to foreign currencies and markets by exploiting its banks.
+Syria has 24 financial institutions, many with correspondent banking relationships in Europe, Asia and the Gulf.
+The relationship between the Syrian government and its banking sector enables the regime to maintain access to foreign currencies and markets.

 U.S. lawmakers have an important role to play in deciding how the administration will engage in economic warfare.
-Congress should start by pressing the U.S. Treasury to expand its sanctions program beyond the two Syrian banks already blacklisted and designate any Syrian bank providing comfort and support to the regime's powerbrokers.
+Congress should start by pressing the U.S. Treasury to expand its sanctions program beyond the two Syrian banks already blacklisted and designate any Syrian bank providing services to the regime or its powerbrokers.

 It should also pass legislation similar to the Comprehensive Iran Sanctions Accountability and Divestment Act, which, if enforced, would compel all international banks doing business with the United States to choose between the American financial market and illicit Syrian banks.
 Banks that chose sanctioned Syrian institutions would face serious punishment.
 Among other things, the Justice Department could close down any branches they maintain on American soil or force a sale of all their U.S. assets.
 But it is not enough to put these laws on the books: Obama administration enforcement remains the key to success.